abiramen/2021-compclub-summer-ctf/README.md

 # CompClub Summer CTF 2021

-This repo contains the challenges used in the 2021 CSESoc CompClub CTF, which was targeted at high school students in teams of 3-4, running . as well as accompanying writeups, and source files.
+This repo contains the challenges used in the 2021 CSESoc CompClub CTF, which was targeted at high school students in teams of 5, running over a period of 2 hours, as well as accompanying writeups, and source code.

+If you haven't checked my blogpost already, you should check that out [here](https://www.abiram.me/compclub-2021).

 In case future co-ordinators of CompClub CTFs are unsure as to how the infrastructure was set up, the following guide is just for you!